goss-gowtham/reactnd-project-myreads-starter/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## How to use the app
+This app requires Node and React to work perfectly, So Install all the dependencies and run `localhost:3000` which will take you to the page with all the functionalities You can change the shelf by clicking the dropdown from Currently Reading to Want to read.
+Searching of particular books are also available but restricted to search terms mentioned in the SEARCH_TERMS.md file

 ## What You're Getting
 ```bash
 ├── CONTRIBUTING.md